nixworks/public/news/2017/09/15/index.md

 ##### Atlantic hurricanes
 ### [In the aftermath of Hurricane Irma, the island of Barbuda is fully depopulated for the first time in 300 years. ](/news/2017/09/15/in-the-aftermath-of-hurricane-irma-the-island-of-barbuda-is-fully-depopulated-for-the-first-time-in-300-years.md)
-_Context: Barbuda, Atlantic hurricanes, depopulated, Hurricane Irma_
+_Context: Atlantic hurricanes, Barbuda, Hurricane Irma, depopulated_

 ##### 2017 Pacific typhoon season
 ### [Typhoon Doksuri (Maring) hits central Vietnam killing one person and injuring ten. ](/news/2017/09/15/typhoon-doksuri-maring-hits-central-vietnam-killing-one-person-and-injuring-ten.md)
-_Context: central Vietnam, 2017 Pacific typhoon season_
+_Context: 2017 Pacific typhoon season, central Vietnam_

 ##### Crocodile attack
 ### [A journalist for the British newspaper "Financial Times" is killed by a crocodile in Sri Lanka. ](/news/2017/09/15/a-journalist-for-the-british-newspaper-financial-times-is-killed-by-a-crocodile-in-sri-lanka.md)